Alexboss1245/Projects/README.md

 # Projects
-If a image, video or any other media type does not show, please double check the URL directories.
+If a image, video or any other media type does not show, please double check the URL directories inside the HTML & CSS files.